datbotdata/payhaste/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+This project utilizes GCP and AWS.
+Specifically Google's Firbase is used to host the backend and frontend while the database lives in AWS.
+`firebase deploy`
+`firebase deploy --only hosting`
+`firebase deploy --only functions`

 ## Running unit tests